-- 6.1 As the production of the budget will be predicated on the priorities within the Community Plan (once this is finalised), it is anticipated that resource allocation will be linked to spending priorities.
-As the budget is to be derived based on the notional budget set for the forthcoming year (as per the approved MTFP), and changes made during the current financial year are factored in, consultation will continue to take place throughout the 2023/24 financial year.
-Members will continue to have an opportunity to shape the budget through approving/rejecting reports brought to Cabinet in year. - 6.2 Once the first draft of the budget has been prepared, this will be reviewed by the Senior Leadership Team to ensure budget is aligned to the Community Plan priorities, during November 2023 as described in the table above.

-- 6.3 Portfolio Holders will then be briefed on the proposals.
+- As the production of the budget will be predicated on the priorities within the Community Plan, resource allocation will be linked to spending priorities.
+As the budget is to be derived based on the notional budget set for the forthcoming year (as per the approved MTFP), and changes made during the current financial year are factored in, consultation will continue to take place throughout the 2025/26 financial year.
+Members will continue to have an opportunity to shape the budget through approving/rejecting reports brought to Cabinet in year. - 6.2 Once the first draft of the budget has been prepared, this will be reviewed by the Senior Leadership Team to ensure budget is aligned to the Community Plan priorities, during November 2025 as described in the table above. - 6.3 Portfolio Holders will then be briefed on the proposals.
 This will enable a review of service budgets prior to presentation to Policy & Performance Improvement Committee during the January cycle of meetings.
-This will be facilitated by Financial Services, with the services Director and Budget holders presenting their budgets. - 6.4 The Policy & Performance Improvement Committee will have the opportunity to scrutinise the budget proposals prior to Cabinet recommending to Council for approval. - 6.5 As in previous years, consultation on the budget will take place with Commercial Business Ratepayers.
+This will be facilitated by Financial Services, with the services Director and Budget holders presenting their budgets. - 6.4 The Policy & Performance Improvement Committee will have the opportunity to scrutinise the budget proposals prior to Cabinet recommending to Council for approval. - As in previous years, consultation on the budget will take place with Commercial Business Ratepayers.
 This will be advertised on the Council's website between the Cabinet meeting in February and the Council meeting in March.

-7.0 Capital Programme 2024/25 - 2027/28
+7.0 Capital Programme 2025/26 - 2028/29